Table of Contents

 In need of an ecommerce fulfillment partner?
 ShipBob owns several fulfillment centers across the continental US, with many more in the works.
 In addition, ShipBob’s free software provides:

 - Analytics on the optimal locations to send your inventory

 - Real-time visibility into inventory levels across fulfillment centers

-- Automatic, proactive notifications when inventory starts to get low at each fulfillment center so you can restock
+- Automatic, proactive notifications when stock gets low at each fulfillment center so you can restock inventory

 - And much more!

 Get in touch with ShipBob today and learn how you can simplify retail fulfillment and meet customer expectations.
 Visit the button below to get a fulfillment quote from ShipBob and see if we’re a good fit.